JinfengXiao/SigMat/README.md

 SigMat is able to handle the difficult use case where signatures from a less-studied cell line are matched to signatures from well-studied cell lines.
 The available but sparse data on a less-studied cell line are utilized by SigMat to "tune" a kernel Support Vector Machine (KSVM) learned on a well-studied cell line.
 For more algorithmic details, please refer to the **SigMat paper**:

-Xiao, J., Blatti, C. and Sinha, S. SigMat: A Classification Scheme for Gene Signature Matching.
-(Conditionally Accepted to ISMB 2018.)
+Xiao, J., Blatti, C., & Sinha, S. (2018).
+SigMat: a classification scheme for gene signature matching. _Bioinformatics_, 34(13), i547-i554.

 You are welcome to use this tool under the license agreement.
 Please cite the above paper if SigMat benefits your work.